iree-org/iree/docs/getting_started_windows_vulkan.md

 project builds, but it does not currently
 [build on Windows](https://github.com/KhronosGroup/Vulkan-ExtensionLayer/issues/16).

-Vulkan API version > 1.2 is recommended, though older versions with support for the `VK_KHR_timeline_semaphore` extension may also work.
+Vulkan API version > 1.2 is recommended where available, though older versions with support for the `VK_KHR_timeline_semaphore` extension may also work.

 ## Vulkan Setup